GFCFSF Ingredients and Substitutions

 1/2 cup tapioca flour

-There are a lot of milk substitutes available now.
+There are a lot of types of milk substitutes available now.
 Here are just a few.

 - Vance's DariFree (vanilla and chocolate) Potato Milk